 This seems paradoxical at first, especially in view of the meaning of intention as intent.
-Intentions have first and essentially persons in their activity and action.
+It is persons that have intentions in their activity and action.
 For persons, language is a technique of expression and representation, which they use habitually, but also explicitly intentionally, when they want to make something understood.
-Intentionality qua intentionality then seems to be able to characterize language only derivatively, for certainly people invented and created language (and developed, formed themselves into persons by it).
+Intentionality qua intentionality then seems to be able to characterize language only derivatively, for certainly people invented and created language (and developed, formed themselves into persons by using it).

 But the appearance of paradox is deceptive.
 Action is essentially behavior for a reason or reasons.
 And a reason is what can be said for an opinion or a course of action.
 The intention of an action is its first and immediate reason, and it is this reason that an agent must (be able to) be asked about when an observer is in doubt.
-There is thus an internal connection between the concept of action and language; in other words, we reckon with action in the full sense only in the case of speaking living beings, persons.
-[Other living beings and entities move/are moving and act on (and in) their environment, but they do not act].
-If, then, persons live with and in a developed language, and if this language, by its rules, both makes possible and restricts their wanting to express themselves, it is not at all paradoxical to regard language as the medium of meaning as the first locus of intentionality, and the intentionality of the person as conditioned by his disposal of language.104
+There is thus an internal relation between the concept of action and language; in other words, we reckon with action in the full sense only in the case of speaking living beings, persons.
+[Other living beings and entities move/are moving and produce effects on (and in) their environment, but they do not act].
+If, then, persons live with and in a developed language, and if this language, by its rules, both makes possible and restricts their wanting to express themselves, it is not at all paradoxical to regard language as the medium of meaning as the first locus of intentionality, and the intentionality of the person as conditioned by his command of language.